TheRealLeonZZ/NodeJS-Complete-Guide/README.md

 - 🛂 Token-based authentication with **JWT**
 - 👤 User and Post models & their relationships
 - ⏱️ Async/Await for cleaner asynchronous code
+- 🔌 Real-time communication with WebSockets and Socket.io
+- 🔍 Building flexible APIs with GraphQL

 ---